 - Economic and Monetary Union and the European System of Financial Supervision

 Students choosing to specialize in International Law must choose one of the International law electives.

 Electives - International Law:

-Students can choose any of the above listed elective courses from the International and European Union Law programme for their second elective.
+Students can choose any of the listed elective courses from the International and European Union Law programme for their second elective.
 Alternatively, students may select another elective offered at Erasmus University in the place of the second elective from the programme.
-Each elective is worth 5 EC.

 During this course participants will be exposed to perspectives from a variety of disciplines on multidimensional legal orders.
 Participants will be challenged to relate some of these perspectives to the topic considered in their thesis as well as to critically reflect on value-added of various perspectives, for both policy aims and academic research.

-During this block students are required to write a master thesis (10 EC) related to a European Union law topic or an international law topic.
+During this block students are required to write a master thesis related to a European Union law topic or an international law topic.